meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 To start off, the carbohydrates break down into the component monosaccharides: glucose, fructose and galactose.

 -   **Fructose** will be picked up by the liver for storage as liver glycogen, and when that store is full, the liver uses the fructose for *de novo lipogenesis*.
 There&rsquo;s something like a limit at 50 g/day that it can handle.
 (Q: What happens when exceeded?)
--   **Galactose** is rapidly converted to glucose, because it&rsquo;s a bit dangerous.
+-   **Galactose** is rapidly converted to glucose, because the molecule reacts too easily with things so it&rsquo;s not ideal to keep lying around.
 All animals do this conversion, however if you feed galactose to mice for a long time, it seems nevertheless to accelerate their aging.
 -   **Glucose** just goes straight into the bloodstream.
 Here&rsquo;s where hormones come into the picture.

 The body seems to allow a certain range of blood glucose, 4-6 mmol/l, and the more it rises past that, the more body will do to bring it back down.
 As it happens, there are only three things it can do:

-1. Use it to immediately make ATP (in layman&rsquo;s terms, burn it) for an action that&rsquo;s happening right now, such as moving your arm.
+1. Use it to immediately make ATP (in layman&rsquo;s terms, burn it) for an action that&rsquo;s happening right now, such as moving your arm
-2. Store it as glycogen.
+2. Store it as glycogen
-3. Do *de novo lipogenesis*, and store it as fat.
+3. Do *de novo lipogenesis*, and store it as fat

 Step #1 sounds great, but there&rsquo;s only so much glucose you can remove this way.
 A meal may have 1000 calories, and you burn about 100 calories per hour being alive and if you do heavy physical exercise for an hour, maybe that&rsquo;s another 200, but that leaves 700 that still has to proceed to steps #2 and #3 this hour.
 Since nobody does an hour of exercise after every meal (nor should they), most of the time that figure is 900.